tbrgeorge/EthBlockchainPath/README.md

 # EthereumBlockchainPath
 This is a place in which I keep the current/past projects related to Ethereum Blockchain that I develop for my own study purpose and to share it with recruiters that are interested to find more about my knowledge and motivation.

-The first project SolidityContracts contains some simple contracts that I Implemented in order to get used and learn Solidity.
+SolidityContracts contains some simple contracts that I Implemented in order to get used and learn Solidity.
 These contracts were run using the http://remix.ethereum.org/ and the <b>Web3 Provider</b> environment offered by <b>Ganache</b> and interact with <b>Web3.js</b>

 SharedWallet contains the necessary Solidity contracts used to retrieve and withdrawl Ethereum on and from an address.